letmp/KinectToolkitDX11/README.md

 2. The Pointcloud (DX11.Buffer) also creates a pointcloud layer with the advantage that you can use arbitrary geometries for each point.
 Additionally it outputs the number of vertices, a buffer containing the pointcloud data and an indexbuffer that can be used in further shaders.

+3. The Mesh (DX11.Buffer) creates a colored mesh layer and outputs a buffer of triangles for further usage.

-At this point the Detection nodes use the Pointcloud (DX11.Texture) node but it would be easy to adapt them with the buffers as input.
+At this point the Detection nodes use the Pointcloud (DX11.Texture) node but it would be easy to adapt them with the DX11.Buffers as input.

 Best Practise
 ============